ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 Check out the analysis of the dispassionate neutral-mind on the next installment of `reasoning by making connections from disparate subject fields!`

 # Bottomline
-But for any topic (casual or contentious), if I have time to revel on it, and intellectual prowess to pry into its depths, I myself opt for the former, as I believe in this cheesy one-liner
+But for any topic (casual or contentious), if I have time to revel on it, and intellectual prowess to pry into its depths, I myself opt for the former, as I believe in this cheesy one-liner:
-> an open mind surely opens doors!
+> An open mind surely opens doors!

 and for those who feel I am being too idealistic, **remember** (to vaguely (_mis_)quote something I have heard before)
 > No pessimist has ever won a war...